Ganesha Atharvashirsha Mantra

 यो दूर्वाङ्कुरैर्यजति स वैश्रवणोपमो भवति । यो लाजैर्यजति स यशोवान् भवति । स मेधावान् भवति । यो मोदकसहस्रेण यजति स वाञ्छितफलमवाप्नोति । यः साज्यसमिद्भिर्यजति स सर्वं लभते स सर्वं लभते ॥१३॥

-Ashtau brahmanan samyag grahayitva suryavarchasvi bhavati suryagrahemahanadyam pratimasannidhau va japtva siddhamantro bhavati mahavighnat pramuchyate mahadoshat pramuchyate mahapapat pramuchyate sa sarvavid bhavati sa sarvavid bhavati ya evam veda ityupanishat om shantishshantishshantih
+ashtau brahmanan samyag grahayitva suryavarchasvi bhavati suryagrahemahanadyam pratimasannidhau va japtva siddhamantro bhavati mahavighnat pramuchyate mahadoshat pramuchyate mahapratyavayat pramuchyate sa sarvavid bhavati sa sarvavid bhavati ya evam veda ityupanishat

 How to Chant Ganesha Atharvashirsha Mantra